praneethiyyapu/Conversion-Web-Services/README.md

 # Conversion-Web-Services
 •It is an enterprise java application that converts pounds to kilograms and feet to centimeters by making use of corresponding RESTful webservices.

-•Built the RESTful webservices with Java using JAX-RS API and Jersey framework.
+•Built the RESTful webservices with Java using JAX-RS 2.0 and Jersey framework.

 Checkout the application at http://192.168.1.188:8080/messenger/